 Russia loses 1,170 soldiers over past day

-Russian forces have lost 1,170 soldiers killed and wounded and 49 artillery systems over the past day.
+Russian forces have lost 1,170 soldiers killed and wounded and almost 400 weapons and pieces of military equipment over the past day.

 Source: General Staff of the Armed Forces of Ukraine on Facebook